M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

             onemore = 1
         End If
     End If
-    Dim K As Integer, onr As Long, SUM As Long, hRgn As Long, ii As Long K = 1
+    Dim k As Integer, onr As Long, sum As Long, hRgn As Long, ii As Long k = 1
     For ii = 0 To TopRows - 1
         i = ii
         If i = SELECTEDITEM - 1 Then